 Will take about a day to become familiar with EML assembly line.

 https://github.com/EDIorg/EMLassemblyline.

+Edits by Rosemary Hartman, CDFW 7 Dec 2018

 Overview

 The EML assembly line will help you create high quality metadata for your dataset.
 Below is a set of step-by-step instructions for making EML metadata for tabular data.
 The assembly line will soon be capable of handling other data types including: spatial vector, spatial raster, and images.